 I made a pumpkin cheesecake for thanksgiving.
 I'm not a huge baker or anything, but I figure why not share.
 This thing tastes great.
 It's the second year in a row I've made one, so don't be scared.

 Anyways, not sure where the recipe is from.
-It came off my wife's laptop and who knows was recipe site she downloaded it from.
-It's from the internet somewhere...the color commentary is by me.
+It came off the inner-webs somewhere...the color commentary is by me.
 I added a few of my own touches to the recipe and will indicate where.
 They are optional changes, not deal-killers...

 Here we go...Ingredients:

 1/4 cup butter, melted (don't get squirrelly on this one; go for the real stick butter, not magarine!)

 3/4 cup graham cracker crumbs (last year I found ginger flavored graham crackers but this year, nada)

 1/2 cup crispy gingersnaps

 I added a ts of ginger and had more gingersnaps than graham crackers.
 I also upped the total crust to 1 1/2 total cups, just to have a little extra crust.
 I also added a pinch of salt...just a little!